afloesch/learning-terraform/single-machine-with-VPC/README.md

 }
 ```

-We also need to add an egress rule to the security group so that the machine can talk out of the VPC to the internet:
+We also need to add an egress rule to the security group so that the machine can talk out of the VPC to the internet.
+This rule will allow the box to use any ports or protocols, and connect with any IP outside of the VPC.

 ```
   egress {